torvarun/gr-pv/README.md

 The Per Vices Functional Test System is built from GNURadio's Out of Tree Module generator.
-Currently no blocks are exported via XML to the GNURadio Companion; this out of tree module serves as a foundation for internal verification of Per Vice products.
+Currently no blocks are exported via XML to the GNURadio Companion; this out of tree module serves as a foundation for internal verification of Per Vices products.

 # Install

+CMake is required for building GR-PV.
+Once the GR-PV repo is cloned, build and run all the functional tests:

 ```
 mkdir build